mapmeld/myanmar-numbers-js/README.md

 **Alternative to convert into Myanmar numerals: <a href="https://github.com/fraserxu/myanmar-numeral">myanmar-numeral</a> package from Fraser Xu.**

-**Package to convert dates to traditional / Myanmar Civil Calendar coming soon.**
+**Package to convert dates to traditional / Myanmar Civil Calendar: ** https://github.com/mapmeld/mcal (has some errors re: leap years)

 ## Usage